 \section{Equivariant LS-category and equivariant topological complexity of Milnor manifolds}

-P. Dey and M. Singh \cite{DeyMilnormfds} studied $\Z_2$ and $S^1$-actions on Milnor manifolds.
-They characterized Milnor manifolds which admits these action under some conditions.
+Dey and Singh \cite{DeyMilnormfds} studied $\Z_2$ and $S^1$-actions on Milnor manifolds.
+They characterized Milnor manifolds which admit these actions under some conditions.
 In this section, we compute bounds on the equivariant LS-category and equivariant topological complexity of Milnor manifolds.

-\begin{proposition} Let $1< s< r$ and $r\not\equiv 2({\rm mod})~4$.
+\begin{proposition} Let $1< s< r$ and $r\not\equiv 2({\rm mod}~4)$.
 Suppose $\sigma$ is a fixed point free involution on $\R H_{r,s}$.
 Then

 \end{proposition} \begin{proof} Recall that $\R H_{r,s}$ is a closed, smooth manifold of dimension $s+r-1$.
 Since $\sigma$ is a fixed point free involution on $\R H_{r,s}$, the space $\R H_{r,s}/\sigma$ is also a $(s+r-1)$-dimensional closed, smooth manifold.
 Since $\sigma$ is a fixed point free involution on $\R H_{r,s}$, we have $\ct_{\left<\sigma\right>}(\R H_{r,s})=\ct(\R H_{r,s}/\sigma)$ using \cite[Theorem 1.15]{Eqlscategory}.
 Therefore, using \Cref{thm: catdimub} we get the upper bound